 What you can do

-For more information on how to deal with an unsupportive doctor, check out our article: What To Do if Your Doctor Won’t Fill Out Medical Report Forms.
+For more information on how to deal with an unsupportive doctor, check out our article: can a doctor refuse to fill out disability forms?

 Many doctors will refuse to fill out forms because they simply don’t have time.
 Doctors have insane schedules, and the last thing they want to do is fill out a form at the end of a long day.
 So, even if your doctor is supportive, they may not have time to complete the form or any of the other questionnaires they may receive from CRA.